gemrb/gemrb.github.io/_posts/2020-08-29-interview-with-jaka-kranjc.md

 you can script it to check all files in all games.
 Using it or ielister to pretty-print binary files is also very useful.
-For one to enable a readable `git log` for the unhardcoded binary data that we ship, but also to compare savegames between the engines (which is important for compatibility).
+For one to enable a readable `git log` for the unhardcoded binary data that we ship, but also to compare savegames between the engines, which is important for compatibility.

 **4. Was there any help or obstruction from official developers at any point?**